Continuous-time reinforcement learning for optimal switching over multiple regimes: Reinforcement Learning Algorithm

 \section{Reinforcement Learning Algorithm}

-In this section, we design a RL algorithm to solve the exploratory optimal switching problem when the model is unknown.
+In this section, we design a RL algorithm to solve the exploratory optimal switching problem.
+We assume that the the drift $\mu$, volatility $\sigma$, running profit $f$, and terminal reward $h$ are all assumed unknown; whereas the switching costs $g_{ij}$ are known constants and observable.
 The core of our approach lies in a key reformulation: we have transformed the original optimal switching problem into a standard optimal control problem where we control the generator of the finite-state Markov chain that characterizes the switching regimes.
 The primary distinction from classical problems is that the agent now actively controls the transition rates between regimes, adding a continuous layer of decision-making on top of the discrete switching choices.

 Our choice of the randomization and the exploratory form leads to an explicit characterization of the optimal policy that depends on the value functions, without involving their derivatives.
 Leveraging this solution structure, we adopt the policy evaluation (PE) method based on the martingale characterization method similar to \cite{jia2022policy}, which consider two alternative methods based on a martingale characterization: minimizing a martingale loss function, which provides the best mean-square approximation of the true value function, and solving a system of martingale orthogonality condition with test functions.
 In what follows, we design the PE algorithm by the martingale orthogonality condition and the established policy improvement result in Proposition \ref{thm:improvement}.